boulder-on/JPassport/README.md

 There are 2 stages to make the foreign linking to work:

-1. The passed in interface is scanned for non-static methods.
+1. The interface is scanned for non-static methods.
 All non-static methods are found by name in the given library
 2. A new class is built using the given interface and then compiled.

-Using compiled classes rather than interface proxy objects makes the solution very efficient.
-Most of the real speed of the solution is from the Foreign Linker API.
+Using compiled classes rather than interface proxy objects makes the solution fairly efficient.

 # Library Data Types that work